A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

-The second derived expression, Eq. \ref{eq:S_approx}, similarly predicts the effects of oxygen vacancy energy broadening on $\Delta S^f$.
-This is a departure from the common assumption $\Delta S^f = \frac{1}{2} S_{O_2}$ for oxygen vacancies \cite{park_accurate_2023, xu_local_2024, luo_predicting_2014}.
-At low vacancy concentrations, broadening $g(E_{\rm v} )$ always reduces the effective change in entropy.
+The second derived expression, Eq. \ref{eq:S_approx}, is a departure from the common assumption $\Delta S^f = \frac{1}{2} S_{O_2}$ for oxygen vacancies \cite{park_accurate_2023, xu_local_2024, luo_predicting_2014}, and also describes the effects of oxygen vacancy energy broadening on $\Delta S^f$.
+Broadening $g(\hat{E}_{\rm v}, \sigma^2_{\rm Ev})$ always reduces the effective change in entropy.
 This is because introducing oxygen sites that favor vacancies (low $E_{v}$) increases the likelihood of configurations where those sites are vacant, lowering the configurational entropy.
-Skewing $p_{{\rm v},i}$ away from the uniform case where $p_{{\rm v},i}=\hat{p}_{\rm v}$ always lowers configurational entropy.
+Skewing $p_{{\rm v},i}$ away from the uniform case, where $p_{{\rm v},i}=\hat{p}_{\rm v}$ always lowers configurational entropy.
 In short, having preferred sites for oxygen vacancies results in less configurational entropy, an effect propagated to a smaller $\Delta S^f$.
+This is similar to how high-entropy materials with preferred cation configurations have lower configurational entropy, reducing their phase stability \cite{sarker_high-entropy_2018, pitike_predicting_2020}.
+In Eq. \ref{eq:S_approx}, we also considered the phonon (vibrational) entropy contribution by an oxygen atom in the lattice, which was normally assumed to be small.
+Our estimated value of $S_{\rm O,vib}$ based on simulations described in the Supplementary Section 6 is not small, but about 25 J mol$^{-1}$ K$^{-1}$ (or 3R) for both LE and HE materials.

 We now have a theoretical basis for explaining the experimentally observed enthalpy-entropy correlation (compensation mechanism) for oxygen vacancies (Figure \ref{fig:empirical_panel}e).
 Eqs. \ref{eq:H_approx} and \ref{eq:S_approx}, found by approximating the first-order effects of $\sigma_{\rm Ev}$ from first-principles, correctly predict HE samples with higher $\sigma_{\rm Ev}$ will exhibit lower $\Delta H^f$ and $\Delta S^f$.
-In fact, Eqs. \ref{eq:H_approx} and \ref{eq:S_approx} can be combined in Eq. \ref{eq:HS_comp_approx} to predict a $\Delta H^f$ - $\Delta S^f$ scaling relation when $\hat{E_{\rm v} }$ and $ S_{\rm O_2}$ are constant.
+In fact, Eqs. \ref{eq:H_approx} and \ref{eq:S_approx} can be combined in Eq. \ref{eq:HS_comp_approx} to predict a $\Delta H^f$ - $\Delta S^f$ scaling relation when $\hat{E_{\rm v} }$, $ S_{\rm O_2}$, and $S_{\rm O,vib}$ are constant.